 My trip to Italy soon became Julia’s: she was fawned on and photographed.
 In fact, almost all the trip pictures are of Julia.
 I make a cameo appearance in one selfie of us together, on a train platform, after the first train broke down and we had to take three more to get to our destination.
 Needless to say, I don’t look as happy in the picture as she does.

 That Julia made the trip her own is perhaps an ode to the endearing (and maddening) self-absorption of a toddler.
 My role, or so it seemed, was to keep her safe and happy.
 I was also paying close attention to Italian child-rearing traditions, especially those that might differ from American methods.

 French fairy tales don’t always end happily, a detail that caught my attention.
 They are more reflective of real life.
-“He loves me, he loves me not,” according to author Ollivier, becomes “he loves me a little, a lot, passionately, or not at all.”
+“He loves me, he loves me not,” a quote by writer Debra Ollivier in the book, becomes “he loves me a little, a lot, passionately, or not at all.”